 In the 1960s, the North Idaho Hoo Hoo Club, an organization of loggers, lumbermen and foresters, first entertained the idea of establishing a museum.
 They incorporated on May 1, 1968 for a museum focusing on the history of the Coeur d’Alene Region (Kootenai, Benewah and part of Shoshone counties).

-Through the efforts of volunteers and community support the Museum opened its doors on the North Idaho College campus on July 28, 1973.
+Through the efforts of volunteers and community support, the Museum opened its doors on the North Idaho College campus on July 28, 1973.
 In 1979, they remodeled a City-owned building (former Cenex gas station) and relocated to its current location.

 The Museum’s building is too small to accommodate our programming.
-For 40 years, the Museum has occupied a 4,000 sq ft building.
+For 40 years, the Museum has occupied a 4,000 sq. ft. building.
 The building does not have heat, forcing the museum to close during the 5 months of cold winter conditions.
-MNI also owns a 4,000 sq ft off-site storage building where a majority of exhibit materials and collections are stored.
+MONI also owns a 4,000 sq. ft. off-site storage building where a majority of exhibit materials and collections are stored.

 In 2019, Ignite CDA transferred land valued at over $900K to the City of Coeur d’Alene intended for a museum.
-MNI signed a 25 year lease with the City to occupy this parcel.
-Next, MNI saved the beloved 1902 J.C.
-White House from demolition and moved this historic landmark to property to serve as centerpiece to an expanded 13,300 sq. ft. facility.
+MONI signed a 25-year lease with the City to occupy this parcel.
+Next, MONI saved the beloved 1902 J.C.
+White House from demolition and moved this historic landmark to its new location to serve as the centerpiece to an expanded 11,300 sq. ft. facility.